Overview

 The terms and conditions for private loans are set by the lender, not the federal government.
 While private loans have less regulations and academic requirements, most private loans require a credit check to be approved.
 Lenders may also require a cosigner in order to approve a loan or provide the best interest rate possible.

-The major benefit of federal student loans is that loan repayment is delayed while in school, and you may qualify for income based repayment plans and loan forgiveness programs.
+For federal student loans repayment is delayed while you are in school, and you may qualify for income based repayment plans and loan forgiveness programs.
 Most private loans do not offer income-based repayment.
 Some alternative education loans may require payments while you are still in school.

 Is a private loan right for me?